Consumer Information: State Approval Disclosures

 According to the U.S. Department of Education, “State authorization is a longstanding requirement in the Higher Education Act that requires institutions to be authorized in the state in which they are located as a condition for eligibility to receive Title IV Federal student aid.”
 States authorize institutions that are located within its borders, as well as institutions that are located elsewhere but offer educational activities within its borders.
 On October 17, 2014, the Southern Regional Education Board (SREB) approved Virginia as a member state to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 Liberty University is an institutional participant in the NC-SARA initiative allowing Liberty University’s programs to be available to students who reside in 49 participating states.
 At present, California is the only U.S. state to have not yet joined NC-SARA.

-For a review of specific disclosures based on State, program and campus, please click here.
+For a review of specific disclosures based on State, program and campus, please view the licensure/certification requirements for your state.